airflow-helm/charts/charts/airflow/README.md

 ## Docs (Other) - Log Persistence

-> ⚠️ NOTE
->
-> you will likely want to persist logs in a production deployment
+> 🛑️️ you should persist logs in a production deployment using one of the following methods

 By default, logs from the airflow-web/scheduler/worker are written within the Docker container's filesystem, therefore any restart of the pod will wipe the logs.